arturogonzalezm/energy_price_and_demand_forecast/README.md

 3. **Investment Decisions**: Energy companies and investors use this data to inform decisions about new generation capacity or grid infrastructure.

-4. **Policy Making**: Policymakers analyze this data to understand market trends and the effects of various policies on electricity prices and demand.
+4. **Policy Making**: Policymakers analyse this data to understand market trends and the effects of various policies on electricity prices and demand.

 5. **Research**: Academics and analysts use this data to study various aspects of the electricity market, including efficiency, competitiveness, and the impact of renewable energy integration.

-6. **Consumer Insights**: Large consumers can use this data to optimize their electricity usage and potentially reduce costs.
+6. **Consumer Insights**: Large consumers can use this data to optimise their electricity usage and potentially reduce costs.

 ## Data Processing Pipeline